Presencial, Online, Streaming

 Objectives:

-To know what a public incentive is, as well as its types, the parties involved and the regulations that affect them.
+To know what a public incentive is, as well as its types, the stakeholders involved and the regulations that affect them.

 Syllabus: